ClockworksIO/clockworksio.github.io/_posts/2018-11-25-reactive-datalog-with-vega.md

 ## Reactive Datalog?

 Yes exactly!
-We are working on a system, dubbed **3DF** for *Declarative Differential Dataflow* [1], that has the ability to compile Datalog queries into Differential Dataflows.
+We are working on a system, dubbed **3DF** for *Declarative Differential Dataflow*[^3df], that has the ability to compile Datalog queries into Differential Dataflows.

-Differential Dataflow [2] is "a data-parallel programming framework designed to efficiently process large volumes of data and to quickly respond to arbitrary changes in input collections".
+Differential Dataflow[^dd] is "a data-parallel programming framework designed to efficiently process large volumes of data and to quickly respond to arbitrary changes in input collections".
 It is written and maintained by Frank McSherry.